 We discuss the importance of using statistically robust and resistant metrics to evaluate time series forecasts as well as equitable metrics to evaluate deterministic ramp forecasts.
 When evaluating forecasts, we advise accounting for multiple metrics for a comprehensive analysis.
 If outliers exist in the data set, the choice of metrics can affect the relative errors between forecasts and thus the deduced conclusions.
 For instance, when a minority of its members generate humongous forecast errors, an ensemble mean can display superb skills with RMSE while yielding a modest median absolute error.
 In that case, examining forecasting skills with only RMSE can lead to misinterpretation.
 Furthermore, analysts should spend time understanding the characteristics of the metrics they choose.
-For example, the PSS accounts for TN forecasts but the SEDS does not.
+For example, the PSS accounts for TN forecasts, but the SEDS does not.
 When forecasting rare events, we advise using SEDS for an impartial assessment.
 For a holistic forecast evaluation on wind ramp events, analysts should consider various ramp definitions of different magnitude and periods in the analysis.
 Sometimes strong ramps have larger financial implications than weak ramps, and the same applies to down ramps compared to up ramps.

 We explore the strengths and weakness of ensemble means in this study.
 An ensemble mean shaves off the extreme forecasts of its members, and its relatively smoothed pattern acts as a double-edged sword.
-In time series forecast evaluation using single-value metrics such as RMSE and median absolute error, ensemble means often lead to satisfactory results and do not yield the largest errors among all ensemble members at any time steps.
+In time series forecast evaluation using single-value metrics, such as RMSE and median absolute error, ensemble means often lead to satisfactory results and do not yield the largest errors among all ensemble members at any time steps.
 The wisdom of the crowd prevails in time series forecasts because an ensemble mean moderates the differences and underscores the common features between ensemble members.
 Hence, when compared to observations at every time step, ensemble means can achieve favorable performance.

 However, attributed to its smooth pattern, ensemble means tends not to perform well in ramp forecasts.
-In deterministic ramp forecast evaluations using the 2x2 contingency table, ensemble means become less skillful than many of their ensemble members, assuming the members have adequate ramp forecasting skills.
+In deterministic ramp forecast evaluations using the two-by-two contingency table, ensemble means become less skillful than many of their ensemble members, assuming the members have adequate ramp forecasting skills.
 As an alternative, a voting system among individual ensemble members on indicating ramp forecasts often yield more correct ramp predictions than an ensemble mean, where the latter has a higher chance of missing forecast ramps.
-Given a voting scheme, a trade-off usually exists between more TP with fewer FN and larger FP.
-A sensitive voting scheme can lead to a larger number of forecast ramps, which increases the chances of TP and FP.
+Given a voting scheme, a trade-off usually exists between more TPs with fewer FNs and larger FPs.
+A sensitive voting scheme can lead to a larger number of forecast ramps, which increases the chances of TPs and FPs.
 When missing extreme ramp events brings costly consequences, a sensitive voting scheme can be useful.
 In such circumstances, a forecast with a high POD and a high bias is favorable.
-Overall, in contrast to time series forecasting, the wisdom of the crowd carries a different meaning in ramp forecasting, where member voting at each time step becomes advantageous in ramp detection.
+Overall, in contrast to time series forecasting, the wisdom of the crowd carries a different meaning in ramp forecasting, in which members voting at each time step becomes advantageous in ramp detection.
 Ultimately, the skill of an ensemble mean as well as a voting scheme is dictated by the skill of the ensemble members.
 Skillful ensemble members yield a skillful ensemble mean.

 Conclusions

 Through this study, we established and showcased a code base, WE-Validate, to evaluate multiple wind forecasts in a consistent fashion.
-WE-Validate, written in Python, is open-source, modularized, and extensible by users.
+WE-Validate, written in Python, is open source, modularized, and extensible by users.
 We select two case studies in a benchmark exercise to exhibit the systematic forecast evaluation procedure layout in WE-Validate.
 Participants from industry and academia engaged in the benchmark exercise and contributed to its success, and we analyzed their data submissions via WE-Validate in this work.